joestilin/Trading-Game/README.md

 13 major currency pairs

+Supported financial symbols are listed in the `/data` directory.

 ## Gameplay

 Players begin with $100,000 with the goal of reaching $1MM.
 They can type in a financial symbol or press the right arrow key to choose a random symbol from the over 10,000 financial instruments supported.